lickerish/medical-appointment/README.md

-# Spring Boot Application- > Medical Apointment Management
+# Spring Boot App -> Medical Apointment

 App allows making an appointment to the doctor.
 Made using Kotlin and Spring Boot.